|

 one of the e-group members on the Multihull Boatbuilders List I've added a John

-By the way, the video's in this page are the same as the one you
+Williams sound track to catch the accompanying ambiance ;-) By the way, the video's in this page are the same as the one you

 can find in the Controlled Vacuum Infusion page.